Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Experimental Validation of the Theoretical Results

 \subsection{Illustration of the SVE-SVD relation}

-To investigate the convergence of \eqref{defDelta} we use
+To investigate the convergence of $(\Delta^{(n)})^2 \rightarrow 0$ we use

 Thus $H$ is square integrable.
 For $d=.25$, $\norm{H}_2^2 \approx 67.404$ and for $d=.5$, $\norm{H}_2^2 \approx 7.443$.
 Moreover, $\sub{a_{ij}}$ in \eqref{kernel matrix} is also available exactly.
-For $s_{i+1}-s_i=ds=dt =t_{j+1}-t_j$
+For $s_{i+1}-s_i=ds=dt =t_{j+1}-t_j$,

-In Figure~\ref{fig:delta} we show the convergence of $(\Delta^{(n)})^2$ with $n$ for problem sizes $n=100 \dots 10,000$, with both $d=0.25$ and $d=0.5$.
-It is worth noting that calculation of this estimate with the midpoint rule generates convergence of the estimate, but due to quadrature error $(\sub{\Delta})^2:=\|H\|^2 - \|\sub{A}\|_F^2 <0$, and is thus misleading!
-The convergence of the singular values, leading to the effective numerical rank, Theorem~\ref{lemma2}, is illustrated in Figure~\ref{fig:pstar}.
-Here, consistent with the simulations $\sub{A}$ is calculated using the quadrature rule.
+In Figure~\ref{fig:delta} we show the convergence of $\lvert \paren{{\Delta^{(n)}}}^2 \rvert$ with $n$ for problem sizes $n=100, \dots, 1000$, with both $d=0.25$ and $d=0.5$.
+It is worth noting that calculation of this estimate with the midpoint rule generates convergence of the estimate, but due to quadrature error the numerical calculation of $(\sub{\Delta})^2$ using $\|H\|^2 - \|\sub{A}\|_F^2$, is negative. $\|\sub{A}\|_F^2$ still converges to $\|H\|^2$, but from above rather than from below $\|H\|^2$.
+For the exact calculation, shown in Figure~\ref{fig:deltaexact}, $\|\sub{A}\|_F^2$ converges from above as given by the theory.
+The convergence of the singular values, leading to the effective numerical rank, Theorem~\ref{lemma2}, is illustrated in Figures~\ref{fig:pstara}-\ref{fig:pstarb}.
+The vertical line indicates the rank calculation for $\epsilon=10^{-15}$.
+Here, consistent with the simulations $\sub{A}$ is calculated using the midpoint quadrature rule.
 The singular values decay exponentially up to the numerical precision of the Matlab implementation, $\epsilon=10^{-16}$.
 For problem size $n=50$ and $d=0.25$, numerical precision does not impact the singular values.
-The values of $\sub{p}$ for given numerical rank $\epsilon$ given in the legend are for the smallest $n$ in each case.
+We note that in these, and subsequent figures, the markers and colors are consistently determined by resolution $n$.